 What to Do if an IRS Revenue Officer Contacts You?

-How a Visit from a Revenue Officer Differs From Other IRS Contacts?
+How Does a Visit from a Revenue Officer Differ From Other IRS Contacts?

 A revenue officer's visit differs from other IRS contacts because it is typically an in-person meeting rather than merely letters, phone calls, or notices sent by mail.
 Unlike these other forms of contact, the officer can request bank account statements, set deadlines, establish an installment agreement, and initiate enforcement actions.